nuki-susanti/nuki-susanti.github.io/_posts/2023-02-24-web-scraping-using-python scrapy.md

 ### 2. Inspecting indeed.com page

-As mentioned, I will be interested in discovering data analyst job requirement in Germany.
+As mentioned, I will be interested in discovering data analyst job requirements in Germany.
 By inputing keyword "data analyst" and location "Germany", indeed will give me this look.

 <p align="center">
   <img src="/assets/images/banners/scrapy/indeed1.png">